 The RIBA is a global professional membership body with members from over 115 countries around the world.
-The EU referendum does not affect our membership criteria or our position as an inclusive membership body and we are delighted to have such a diverse membership from around the world.
+The UK leaving the EU does not affect our membership criteria or our position as an inclusive membership body and we are delighted to have such a diverse membership from around the world.

 This briefing outlines responses to frequently asked questions we have been asked by current and prospective members.
 If you have any questions about RIBA membership that are not covered here or want to discuss your current or future membership of the RIBA please email email@example.com or call +44(0)20 7307 3686.

-I am a non-British EU citizen, can I still join?
+I am a non British EU citizen: can I still join the RIBA?

-Yes and we would be delighted to welcome you as a member.
-We are an inclusive global professional membership body and we welcome architects who have qualified from around the world, students of architecture and built-environment co-professionals.
+Yes, we would be delighted to welcome you as a member.
+We are an inclusive global professional membership body and we welcome architects who have qualified from around the world, students of architecture and built environment co-professionals.
 If you would like to talk to someone about joining the RIBA, please contact firstname.lastname@example.org or call +44(0)20 7307 3686.

 The UK’s departure from the EU does not affect our membership criteria, or the status of an individuals’ membership.
-Non-British EU citizens will continue to enjoy the same membership rights as British members and as they did before the EU referendum.
+Non British EU citizens will continue to enjoy the same membership rights as British members and as they did before the UK left the EU.

 What will happen to my membership if I decide to move back to Europe?